calvinhus/resume/README.md

 ### Deploy
 This application is deployed in GitHub pages [here](https://calvinhus.github.io/resume/).

-However, in order to develop it locally without having to push the changes to the repo every time I created a docker-compose file to deploy locally in a simple web server (based on the **nginx:alpine** image).
+However, in order to develop it without having to push the changes to the repo every time, I created a docker-compose file to deploy locally in a simple web server (based on the **nginx:alpine** image).

 To deploy make sure you have docker installed and just run the command:
 ```console